 Fertilize on a schedule, following the directions of the fertilizer you choose.
 Tomatoes in decent soil shouldn’t need an obscene amount of fertilizer to perform, but they do need balanced nutrition and trace minerals.
 Tomatoes in containers will need to be fertilized more often than in-ground tomatoes.
 The lowest, oldest leaves will yellow when they stop getting sunlight, but that’s not an indication to fertilize.
 It’s just the plant directing energy into fruit production instead of foliage production.
 Stick to a schedule and your tomatoes will have all the nutrients they need.

 Caging or staking will keep vines and fruit off the ground, and make it easier to harvest.
 Put the cages on while the plant is small, it’s quite a wrestling match to cage a large plant!

 Water deeply and infrequently, soaking the entire root ball each time you water.
 Infrequently means watering every 4-5 days, always checking the soil for moisture with your hands first.
 Your soil, location and other factors play into how often you need to water, so it’s best to physically check the soil.
 Too much moisture leads to disease problems.

 When the temperature soars above 90, you may see tomato plants wilt mid-day.
-When it's too hot, the plant will kind of "shut down" and conserve moisture.
+When it’s too hot, the plant will kind of “shut down” and conserve moisture.
 Wilting does not always indicate the plant needs water.
 Check the soil for moisture before watering.
-A light mist with the hose can help cool them down, or use shade cloth to protect the plants during the hottest hours of the day.
+Use shade cloth, build a temporary pergola or something similar to protect the plants during the hottest hours of the day.